Case Study:

 “I can do so much more, so much more cheaply than I could in the past and that for me has been the real bonus.”

-Nestled below Mount Egmont in Taranaki Alan Marx’s dairy farm was running a conventional style, pasture based dairy system.
+Nestled below Mount Egmont in Taranaki Allan Marx’s dairy farm was running a conventional style, pasture based dairy system.
 Nutrients were applied in solid form through the use of a bulky up to 6 times a year.
 Application was always weather dependant and particularly Urea, was a waste of time without any rain.

 “I wanted a machine that could do a lot of other things than just dissolve and apply Urea.
 This is a very versatile machine and it’s ticked a lot of boxes for me in terms of it’s versatility.”